JulianFriedl/challenge-bot/README.md

 - To link your Strava account to the bot, send a `!strava_auth` command to the bot in a direct message.
 The bot will send you a link to the Strava authorization page, where you can grant permission for the bot to access your data.
 - After granting permission, you will be redirected back to the Flask web server, which will extract the authorization code from the request and pass it back to the bot.
 - The bot will exchange the authorization code for an access token and use it to make requests to the Strava API on your behalf.
-You can then use other commands to about the challenge.
+You can then use other commands that evaluate the registered users performance in the challenge.